oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 in (#pop_tokens).
 A sender-constrained access token scopes the applicability of an access token to a certain sender.
-This sender is obliged to demonstrate knowledge of a certain secret as prerequisite for the acceptance of that token at the recipient (e.g., a resource server).
+This sender is obliged to demonstrate knowledge of a certain secret as prerequisite for the acceptance of that access token at the recipient (e.g., a resource server).
 The use of Mutual TLS for OAuth 2.0
 {{RFC8705}} is RECOMMENDED.